makstyle119/super-set-of-C/README.md

   - `STL Arrays`
     - `std::array<int, 5> data = {1, 2, 3, 4, 5};` // we will start will std::array - next we will define typeand length and in the last we assign the value
     - `&` // & is use to pass by value not pass by array
+  - `namespace utils` - you can create your own namespace just by typing namespace and the the name and large brackets - yes that's all
 ```
 #include <iostream>
 #include <limits>